lsst-sitcom/sitcomtn-080/index.rst

 We checked for possible contact of the elevation brakes and the TMA during slews causing a dragging effect.
 This was done in a few different ways.
 First, by looking at the wear patterns between the break pads and the elevation axis at different elevations, there seemed to be some variance in the wear but nothing obvious (see images below or `SUMMIT-7581`).
-Then, we took infrared images of the TMA during slews no hot points were detected.
+Then, we took infrared images of the TMA during slews.
+No hot points were detected.
 Finally, we measured the distance between the break pads and the TMA at multiple elevations while the breaks were released finding at no points did the breaks make contact with the axis during a slew.

 .. _SUMMIT-7581: https://jira.lsstcorp.org/browse/SUMMIT-7581